SharePoint/sp-dev-docs/docs/general-development/content-search-web-part-in-sharepoint.md

-Learn about the Content Search Web Part (CSWP) in SharePoint 2013.
+Learn about the Content Search Web Part (CSWP) in SharePoint.
 ## Introducing the Content Search Web Part (CSWP)
 <a name="SP15_CSWP_IntroducingCSWP"> </a>

-The Content Search Web Part (CSWP) is a Web Part introduced in SharePoint 2013 that uses various styling options to display dynamic content on SharePoint pages.
+The Content Search Web Part (CSWP) is a Web Part introduced in SharePoint that uses various styling options to display dynamic content on SharePoint pages.